logo RSS Rabbit quadric

 return to top

-Nightbitch, John Wick, and American Psycho are just a few of the movies you need to watch on Hulu right now.
+Our Times, Kill Boksoon, and The Old Guard are just a few of the movies you should watch on Netflix this month.

-Citadel: Diana, The Rig, and Fallout are just a few of the shows you should be watching on Amazon Prime Video this week.
+The Survivors, Sirens, and Black Mirror are just a few of the shows you need to watch on Netflix this month.

 qualifiers: 35.00 (best|good|great) (show|movie)